 They splice in a closeup shot of the ocean after the initial shot of the window.

-I don’t think I have to tell you that fake-Kaiba doesn’t make puns in the subbed version.
+I don’t think I have to tell you that fake-Kaiba doesn’t make puns in the original version.
 In the original, he just says “I have to have revenge” over and over.

 This episode was okay.
 I think it was a little bit of an excuse to get rid of some of Yugi’s star chips to give him more duels to compete in.
 However, it does show how dedicated Mokuba is to his brother and introduces us to one of the weirder duels of the show.